aljoxo/Arisen/README.md

  - To get an idea of what animations are used in the list, click [here](https://github.com/aljoxo/Apotheosis/blob/main/Animation%20Documentation.md).
  - To know what graphic mods are used in the list, click [here](https://github.com/aljoxo/Apotheosis/blob/main/Graphics%20Documentation.md)
+ - To know (the majority) of NPC Replacers used by this list, click [here](https://raw.githubusercontent.com/aljoxo/Apotheosis/main/ApotheosisNPCReplacers.md)

 ## Playing the List